microbit-foundation/micropython-microbit-stubs/discrepancies.md

 AudioFrame.copyfrom is undocumented (not added).

-AudioFrame implements some operations that aren't clearly documented (e.g. you can add them, multiple by an integer).
+AudioFrame implements some operations that aren't clearly documented (e.g. you can add them, multiply by an integer).
+Added to the stubs to fix examples.

 ### uart